-Extension of Closing.
+9. Extension of Closing.

-In the event a) the APR varies from the APR initially disclosed to buyer in the Good Faith Estimate provided by the lender by .125% or more in a fixed rate loan or .250% in an adjustable rate loan, b) there is a change in the loan product or c) there is an addition of a prepayment penalty, the Closing Date shall be extended for up to four (4) days to accommodate the requirements of Regulation Z of the Truth in Lending Act upon notice from the buyer.
+In the event a) the APR varies from the APR initially disclosed to Buyer in the Good Faith Estimate provided by the lender by .125% or more in a fixed rate loan or .250% in an adjustable rate loan, b) there is a change in the loan product or c) there is an addition of a prepayment penalty, the Closing Date shall be extended for up to four (4) days to accommodate the requirements of Regulation Z of the Truth in Lending Act upon notice from Buyer.

-APPRAISAL ADDENDUM - Form 22AA (page 39): Stand alone appraisal provisions to be used for example with a cash buyer who still desires an appraisal.
+APPRAISAL ADDENDUM - Form 22AA (page 29): Stand-alone appraisal provisions to be used for example with a cash buyer who still desires an appraisal.
 These low appraisal provisions mirror the low appraisal provisions in the Financing Addendum.

-LOAN/LENDER CHANGE ADDENDUM - Form 22AC (page 40): This is the form the Buyer will use to gain the Seller's consent to a change in the type of loan or the lender per the Financing Addendum.
+LOAN/LENDER CHANGE ADDENDUM - Form 22AC (page 30): This is the form Buyer will use to gain Seller's consent to a change in the type of loan or the lender per the Financing Addendum.

-INCREASED DOWN PAYMENT FOR LOW APPRAISAL ADDENDUM - Form 22AD (page 41): In this addendum, the Buyer contemplates a low appraisal, lets the seller know that they will pay the additional cash necessary to make up the difference between the appraised value and the purchase price (up to a negotiated amount).
+INCREASED DOWN PAYMENT FOR LOW APPRAISAL ADDENDUM - Form 22AD (page 31): In this addendum, Buyer contemplates a low appraisal under a Form 22A - Financing Addendum or 22AA - Appraisal Addendum and commits increased down payment (additional funds) necessary to make up the difference between the appraised value and the purchase price (up to a negotiated amount).
+Buyer represents that Buyer has sufficient funds to close the sale in accordance with this addendum (another "Show Me the Money" moment!).
 This addendum replaces the "Appraisal Less Than Sales Price" provision in the Financing Addendum.
-Notices that need to be given with regard to this addendum shall be given using the Notice for Increased Down Payment for Low Appraisal Addendum - Form 22ADN (page 42).